Unmanned aerial vehicle: 2000s

+Russo-Ukrainian war

+The Russian invasion of Ukraine in 2022 was widely described as the first full-scale war featuring the large-scale use of commercial and consumer-grade UAVs in military settings, particularly quadcopters and first-person view (FPV) drones, modified with sensors and explosives for various missions and tactical usage.
+The cheap and widely available consumer drone and small UAVs have dramatically shifted modern warfare and given rise to new offensive and defensive strategies.

+Both Ukraine and Russia used small consumer drones extensively during the war, which served as a tactical surveillance, strike, and propaganda tools.
+Consumer drones were sourced by governments, hobbyists, international donations to Ukraine and Russia to support each side on the battlefield, and were often flown by drone hobbyists recruited by the armed forces.
+Consumer drones' affordability, high performance, and reliability contributed to their popularity.
+They were also preferred for their commercial availability.
+Companies attempted to restrict military usage of consumer product, but effect was limited, as donors and buyers could ship the drones across the border via intermediates and modified their software to circumnavigate the restrictions.
+In Ukraine, small commercial UAVs and FPV drones had become an ubiquitous and critical part of the war.

 Design

 Crewed and uncrewed aircraft of the same type generally have recognizably similar physical components.
-The main exceptions are the cockpit and environmental control system or life support systems.
+The main exceptions are the cockpit and environmental control system or life-support systems.
 Some UAVs carry payloads (such as a camera) that weigh considerably less than an adult human, and as a result, can be considerably smaller.
 Though they carry heavy payloads, weaponized military UAVs are lighter than their crewed counterparts with comparable armaments.

 Small civilian UAVs have no life-critical systems, and can thus be built out of lighter but less sturdy materials and shapes, and can use less robustly tested electronic control systems.
 For small UAVs, the quadcopter design has become popular, though this layout is rarely used for crewed aircraft.
 Miniaturization means that less-powerful propulsion technologies can be used that are not feasible for crewed aircraft, such as small electric motors and batteries.

-Control systems for UAVs are often different than crewed craft.
+Control systems for UAVs are often different from crewed craft.
 For remote human control, a camera and video link almost always replace the cockpit windows; radio-transmitted digital commands replace physical cockpit controls.
 Autopilot software is used on both crewed and uncrewed aircraft, with varying feature sets.